arosecra/brooke/README.md

 - ui:
 	- don't convert image to base64, just use a blob. may need to create a page component (probably good for md too)

-	- add Component suffix to all components (too many double ups... book and book, for instance)
-		- also to filenames

 	- implement BookToC

 	- finish and use web-fs and web-path utilities